U.N. envoy to Yemen arrives in Red Sea city of Hodeidah: witnesses

 HODEIDAH, Yemen (Reuters) - The U.N. special envoy to Yemen, Martin Griffiths, arrived on Friday in the Red Sea port city of Hodeidah, witnesses said.

-Hodeidah is a battleground between the Iran-aligned Houthi group, which controls the city, and pro-government forces backed by Saudi Arabia and the United Arab Emirates.
+Hodeidah has become the focus of the war between the Iran-aligned Houthi group, which controls the city, and pro-government forces backed by Saudi Arabia and the United Arab Emirates.

 Griffiths told the U.N.
 Security Council last week that Yemen’s parties had given “firm assurances” they were committed to attending peace talks he hopes to convene in Sweden before the end of the year.

+The last available figure from the United Nations for the death toll from the conflict, seen as a proxy war between Saudi Arabia and Iran, was in 2016 and stood at more than 10,000.

+An estimated 85,000 children under five may have starved to death in Yemen since 2015, Save the Children said on Thursday.

-Reporting by Yemen staff; Editing by Robin Pomeroy
+Reporting by Yemen staff, writing by Maher Chmaytelli; Editing by Robin Pomeroy